zengzzzzz/golang-trending-archive/README.md

 * 【2024-08-02】[tailwindlabs / tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) - Beautiful typographic defaults for HTML you don't control.
 ## Typescript

+* 【2024-08-18】[tonkeeper / tonkeeper-web](https://github.com/tonkeeper/tonkeeper-web) - Tonkeeper Web is a multi-platform open-source non-custodial TON crypto wallet and gateway to blockchain dApps
+* 【2024-08-18】[tutao / tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
+* 【2024-08-18】[JoshuaKGoldberg / create-typescript-app](https://github.com/JoshuaKGoldberg/create-typescript-app) - Quickstart-friendly TypeScript template with comprehensive, configurable, opinionated tooling. 💝
 * 【2024-08-17】[ajayyy / SponsorBlock](https://github.com/ajayyy/SponsorBlock) - Skip YouTube video sponsors (browser extension)
 * 【2024-08-17】[apollographql / apollo-server](https://github.com/apollographql/apollo-server) - 🌍  Spec-compliant and production ready JavaScript GraphQL server that lets you develop in a schema-first way.
 Built for Express, Connect, Hapi, Koa, and more.
 * 【2024-08-16】[conanbatt / interview-practice](https://github.com/conanbatt/interview-practice) - A repo for interview practice.